chalameg/ethio-business-reg-helper-bot/README.md

-# 🇪🇹 Ethiopian Startup & Business Registration Helper
+# 🇪🇹 Ethio Startup Advisor

-A Streamlit-based RAG (Retrieval-Augmented Generation) application that helps entrepreneurs and businesses understand Ethiopian business registration, startup ecosystem, and tax compliance requirements using AI-powered question answering.
+A Streamlit-based RAG (Retrieval-Augmented Generation) application that provides AI-powered guidance for Ethiopian entrepreneurs and startups on business registration, ecosystem insights, and compliance requirements.

 ## 🚀 Features